 Brewing Industry.
 Brewing has been an important part of life in Malton for generations.
 Both the main breweries, Russells and Rose’s, met their ends with mergers and buy outs in the mid to late 20th century.
 Vivid memories remain of the brewery buildings on Castlegate.
 Read brief histories of our breweries and learn about the range of artefacts the Woodhams Stone Collection has here.

 Pop!
 Aerated water and carbonated drinks were made in Malton and Norton in Victorian times by a number of manufacturers.
 It was originally thought that carbonated drinks had medicinal benefit and so early involvement in this business included chemists in the towns.
+Do you know a ‘Codd’ bottle from a ‘Hamilton’ bottle?
 Read more here.